Canada to present fiscal snapshot on July 8, too early for full update, PM Trudeau says

-OTTAWA (Reuters) - The Canadian government will unveil a “fiscal and economic snapshot” on July 8 to show much money it has spent combating the coronavirus outbreak, Prime Minister Justin Trudeau said on Wednesday.
+OTTAWA (Reuters) - The Canadian government will unveil a “fiscal and economic snapshot” on July 8 to help show much money it has spent combating the coronavirus outbreak, Prime Minister Justin Trudeau said on Wednesday.

 Trudeau, though, said it was still too soon to present a full fiscal update with formal mid- to long-term projections.